-Far from an uncertain path, the UK criminal courts can be a swift and viable route in some IP cases, say Jeremy Asher and Jennifer Guild.
+Far from an uncertain path, the UK criminal courts can be a swift and viable route in some IP cases.

 Time is often of the essence, when dealing with intellectual property infringement.
 A matter of days can make a difference to a brand, design or copyright owner, in protecting against the damage caused by having infringing articles out in the ether.